-The cheap, space saving yet versatile alternative for your home gym
+The cheap, space saving yet a versatile alternative for your home gym

-Squat racks or half racks are similar to a power rack, but instead of having four uprights, they only have two.
-These are typically bridged at the top with a cross member that nearly always features a chin up bar.
+Squat racks or half racks are an effective powerlifting training solution and is similar to a power rack.
+Instead of the equipment having four uprights, they only have two.
+These are typically bridged at the top with a cross member that nearly always features a chin-up bar.
 This not only adds a tremendous amount of functionality, it makes the set up a lot more solid – which is critical when performing squats.

 Featured Squat Racks & Stands

 Why would I want a squat stand or squat rack?

 Generally, my first recommendation for someone who is looking at setting up a free weight training home gym is to go for a power rack.
 However, for many people, especially those that live in the major cities like Sydney, Melbourne, and Brisbane, house prices are through the roof so space is at a premium.
 Both squat racks and squat stands will take up less space.